 Cheddar Gorge is open all year round.
 However, it is important to note that the opening times will vary depending on the time of year that you go.

 During peak times, the Gorge and caves are open between 10am and 5:30pm.
 During Off-Peak the caves will shut at 5pm and the same applies to the Christmas at Cheddar openings too.
 It is important to remember that the last time that guests will be allowed to enter the caves and gorge attraction is 30 minutes before the entire site is set to close.

 Tickets for Cheddar Gorge and Caves can be bought both online and on the door.
 If you do buy online then you receive a discount compared to how much the tickets would cost on the door.

-A ticket covers you for the entire day and takes in a variety of different parts of the cave and gorge system.
+Cheddar Gorge tickets cover you for the entire day and take in a variety of different parts of the cave and gorge system.
 The attractions that are included on the day ticket are: